JVSMC/JVSMC/README.md

+> [!WARNING]
-<h4 align="left">⚠️ Note: My contribution activity may appear incomplete due to a recent email change.</h4>
+> My contribution activity may appear incomplete due to a recent account updates.

 ###